Mission

 Creating Sacramento County’s Community Health Improvement Plan (CHIP) is an ongoing, community-led process of defining health needs, setting priorities, and creating a plan for meeting them.
 CHIP is part of the national accreditation process for public health departments.

-The CHIP process continues with community-based organizations, agencies, and local advocates coming together to develop goals, objectives and activities that will create the CHIP plan.
+The CHIP process continued with community-based organizations, agencies, and local advocates coming together to develop goals, objectives, and activities that created the plan.